Deci-AI/super-gradients/documentation/source/device.md

 The processes communicate only to exchange gradients, making it a highly efficient and more scalable solution for training large models than Data Parallel (DP).

 Although DDP can be more complex to set up than DP, the SuperGradients library abstracts away the complexity by handling the setup process behind the scenes.
-This makes it easy for users to take advantage of the benefits of DDP without having to worry about the technical details.
+This makes it easy for users to take advantage of the benefits of DDP without having to worry about technical details.
 We highly recommend using DDP over DP whenever possible.

 ![images/DDP.png](images/DDP.png)